 with another universal constant $c'>0$.
 Together with a limiting argument this entails the analogues of \eqref{exot1} and \eqref{exot2} for the operator $\HV_{\Geb',K,\UV}$.
 Here we also take

 into account, which follows from the bounds $\HV_{\Geb',K,\UV}-E_{\Geb',\UV}\le Y_{\Geb'}^{R}-E_{\Geb,\UV}$ and $\lambda+\delta<\Th{R}{\UV}$ as well as from \eqref{exp99a}. \end{proof}

-\section{A compactness criterion in Fock space}
+\section{A Compactness Criterion in Fock Space}

-For the reader's convenience we now explain the arguments used in \cite{Matte2016} to obtain the compactness result of Prop.~\ref{propcpt}.
+For the reader's convenience we now explain the arguments used in \cite{Matte2016} to obtain the compactness result of Proposition~\ref{propcpt}.
 The following proof combines Kolmogorov's characterization of compact subsets in $L^p(\RR^d)$ with observations from \cite{GLL2001}.